UoB-COMSM0110/2024-group-3/README.md

 ### Potential Features
 > "Could you implement a colour-blindness feature?"

 We strongly considered this, as having a setting that could toggle the colour of the enemy snakes and user snake would be a really satisfying way to advocate for functionality within the game.
-Unfortunately we ran out of time to implement this feature.
+Unfortunately, we ran out of time to implement this feature.

 > "Having your previous score visible on the game screen would make things more competitive"